chtoucas/Narvalo.NET/docs/issues.md

 - Auto-generate tests for null-guards (missing only for Either).
 - Add more tests beyond the auto-generated ones.
+- Either, should we throw if we have a lefty method for a righty object (see WhenLeft for instance).
 - Simplify LINQ for `Maybe<T?>`.

 Next: